obman/GeoApiWC-Plugin/README.md

 * **ZIP/Postcode to City:** Leave unchecked if you only want to fill the city based on the ZIP/postal code.

 *Note: Currently only API type 1 offers both options.*

+### API Method: Get multiple address based on input address

+This method will provide multiple address names with uncomplete address input.

+*Note: Currently works only with API type 3.*

 ### Fields IDs